ecssiah/libgdx-and-jruby/README.md

     for i in @min..@max

-        #Do things with i while it runs from the value @min to @max
+        #Do things with i while it runs from the value @min up to @max

     end